ntiss/sonar-apigee-plugin/README.md

 Like any Sonar plugin :
  * put the file sonar-apigee-plugin-X.X.X.jar in the directory $SONARQUBE_HOME/extensions/plugins.
  * restart the server

-And :
+Finally :
  * activate all rules in the sonar way profile

 ## Why this plugin ?
  * because companies, like mine, prefer using a centralized platform like Sonar, instead of an standalone tool
  * because SonarQube provides a lot of tools, measures, issue management, ... out-of-the-box
- * because I'm mainly a java developper
+ * because SonarQube is well integrated with CI platform like Jenkins.
+It's part of continuous delivery.

 ## Why is there package `org.sonar.plugins.xml.checks` ?